AdedoyinAA/Capstone-Project/etl-pipeline/README.md

 - Create or Sign in to [Kaggle](https://www.kaggle.com).
 - Go to Account settings and create an API token.
 This would download a `kaggle.json` file.
 - Store this file in:
-  - ~/.kaggle/kaggle.json
+  - `~/.kaggle/kaggle.json`

 For Windows users:
 - Go to [Kaggle NBA Dataset](https://www.kaggle.com/datasets/patrickhallila1994/nba-data-from-basketball-reference/data?select=boxscore.csv).
 - Download the CSVs.
 - Create a new directory `data/raw` in `Capstone-Project/etl_pipeline` and save the CSV files here.

-N.B: One of the functions would fail for Windows users which checks for the Kaggle API key but the pipeline would run fine.
+**N.B**: One of the functions would fail for Windows users which checks for the Kaggle API key but the pipeline would run fine.

-Local PostgreSQL Instance:
+**Local PostgreSQL Instance:**
 - Assuming postgreSQL is already set up on your device, connect to your database instance and create a new database using the following:
 ```bash
 # Using psql